maltezfaria/DataFlowTasks.jl/README.md

 ## Basic Usage

-This package defines a `@dspawn` macro type which behaves very much like `Threads.@spawn`, except that it allows the user to specify explicit *data dependencies* for the spawned `Task`.
-This information is then be used to automatically infer *task dependencies* by constructing and analyzing a directed acyclic graph based on how tasks access the underlying data.
+This package defines a `@dspawn` macro which behaves very much like `Threads.@spawn`, except that it allows the user to specify explicit *data dependencies* for the spawned `Task`.
+This information is then used to automatically infer *task dependencies* by constructing and analyzing a directed acyclic graph based on how tasks access the underlying data.
 The premise is that it is sometimes simpler to specify how *tasks depend on data* than to specify how *tasks depend on each other*.

 When creating a `Task` using `@dspawn`, the following annotations can be used to declare how the `Task` accesses the data: